OsmiumCoder/Capital-and-City-Name-Generator/README.md

 # Capital-and-City-Name-Generator
-A weekend project for a Fantasy Name Generator
+A weekend project for a Fantasy Name Generator.

 ## Description
 The Capital and City Name Generator was designed as a short project to solve the issue of uninteresting name generators